Spectral properties of relativistic quantum waveguides: Introduction

 \begin{rem} Despite being quite general, assumptions \ref{itm:A}, \ref{itm:B} are probably not optimal.
 In \cite{KSed} the authors deal with three-dimensional non-relativistic waveguides under minimal technical assumptions on the base curve (in particular, the curvature does not need to be differentiable), and then similar results can be expected in the present case.
 However, for ease of presentation we prefer not to investigate this aspect here.
-The assumption \ref{itm:D} is purely technical and allows to apply Kato's perturbation theory.
+The assumption on the size of $\eps$ in \ref{itm:C} is purely technical and allows to apply Kato's perturbation theory (see the proof of Theorem \ref{prop:sa-essspec}).
 We mention that another proof could be given adapting the general techniques developed in \cite{Rab} for three-dimensional problems to our setting. \end{rem}